 What is secondary glazing?

-Secondary glazing is defined as ‘insulation by means of a second pane of glass, or a sheet of plastic: a simple form of double glazing’.
+Defined as ‘insulation by means of a second pane of glass, or a sheet of plastic: a simple form of double glazing’.

 What types of secondary glazing are there?